KHTangent/nuxt-vuetify-starter/README.md

 - Vuetify 3 with Nuxt plugin (credit: [Cody Bontecou](https://codybontecou.com/how-to-use-vuetify-with-nuxt-3.html#configure-nuxt-3-to-use-our-new-plugin))
 - `@mdi/js` SVG icon pack
 - Prettier, with a Husky pre-commit hook
+- Make Prettier use tabs for indentation
 - Pre-made header and footer
 - Default layout to include the header and footer
 - Two pages, to test navigation
+- Simple Dockerfile, should it be needed

 ## Setup